aws/aws-iot-device-sdk-java-v2/documents/MQTT5_Userguide.md

 ## How to Subscribe and Unsubscribe

-The Subscribe operation takes a description of the SUBSCRIBE packet you wish to send and returns a promise that resolves successfully with the corresponding SUBACK returned by the broker; the promise is rejected with an error if anything goes wrong before the SUBACK is received.
+The [subscribe](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5Client.html#subscribe(software.amazon.awssdk.crt.mqtt5.packets.SubscribePacket)) operation takes a description of the [SubscribePacket](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/packets/SubscribePacket.html) you wish to send and returns a promise that resolves successfully with the corresponding [SubAckPacket](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/packets/SubAckPacket.html) returned by the broker; the promise is rejected with an error if anything goes wrong before the [SubAckPacket](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/packets/SubAckPacket.html) is received.
-You should always check the reason codes of a SUBACK completion to determine if the subscribe operation actually succeeded.
+You should always check the reason codes of a [SubAckPacket](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/packets/SubAckPacket.html) completion to determine if the subscribe operation actually succeeded.

 Once connected, the MQTT5 client can subscribe to one or more topics using the following code: